sirandluke/Sow/README.md

 # Sow!
 # Authors
   Developed by Luke Sirand <br>
-  Logo and Backgrounds by Cole Grodnitzky
+  Logos and backgrounds by Cole Grodnitzky